 Getting pregnant is one of the most important moments for a woman in her life.
 From pregnancy to labor, a woman needs good nutrition to nurture the fetus.
-After giving birth, the Chinese believes that there are lots of physical changes in a woman body.
+After giving birth, the Chinese believe that there are lots of physical changes in a woman’s body.
 A woman will lose lots of her strength and wear down her physical function after giving birth and there is a need to recuperate.
-Confinement has what become a tradition that has been deeply ingrained in Chinese society.
-The confinement period usually starts after the mother gives birth and in this modern world, discharged from the hospital.
+Confinement has become a tradition that has been deeply ingrained in Chinese society.
 The new mothers observe various routines fairly diverse from regular day-to-day living for a period ranging from few weeks to baby’s first-month celebration.
 The mother is usually not allowed to go outside (hence the term “confinement”) for 30 days.
-Other routines primarily include following a special confinement food menu tailored to help accelerate the mother’s recovery from her “weakened” body post childbirth.
-This special diet is made up of confinement foods targeted towards specific functions like dispelling “wind” from the body, quelling heatiness, boosting blood circulation, revitalizing strength etc.

 I’m fortunate enough that my mom can be here to help out during this confinement period.
 I know many Asian friends of mine specifically hire a “confinement lady” to help with cooking and taking care of their babies during this one month.